The 25 Best Meats to Smoke: From Beginner to Expert

 12. Chuck Roast

-Allow five to six hours smoking time.
+Allow five to six hours of smoking time.

 Chuck roast recipes: